-Our preschool students enjoy varied opportunities and materials which convey mathematical concepts and language such as more and less, big and small.
+Our Preschool students enjoy varied opportunities and materials which convey mathematical concepts and language such as more and less, big and small.
 They see and touch different shapes, sizes, colors, and patterns.
-Reading books that include counting and shapes and using objects in the classroom environment build early number awareness.
+Reading books that include counting and shapes and using objects in the classroom environment builds early number awareness.
 Children also begin to categorize by attributes such as shape, size, and color.
 Preschool students develop math readiness in concrete and engaging ways.

-The preschool classroom is designed to instill an early love of literature, to enrich and increase vocabulary, to develop a desire for reading, and to encourage even our youngest children to begin using writing and art implements appropriately.
+The Preschool classroom is designed to instill an early love of literature, to enrich and increase vocabulary, to develop a desire for reading, and to encourage even our youngest children to begin using writing and art implements appropriately.
 Children have varied opportunities to experience books, songs, and rhymes through play, which encourages independent exploration and a developing understanding that words and pictures represent real things in their environment.
-Each week students will have story time with the Library Director.
+Each week, students will have story time with the Library Director.
 Preschool students develop early literacy foundation skills in developmentally appropriate and enjoyable ways.

-Physical Education in our preschool classrooms is constant.
+Physical education in our Preschool classrooms is constant.
 The safe, appropriate environment allows them to move freely and achieve mastery of their bodies through self-initiated movement.
 They practice coordination, movement, balance, and perceptual-motor integration when they climb, build with blocks, sift and shovel sand, measure and pour water, and engage in art activities.
 Children enjoy the playground each day for large motor development.

 Preschool students enjoy varied opportunities and classroom materials that encourage their natural interests in pretend and imaginative play.
 Books, puppets, dress-up clothes, home living centers, block centers, and dramatic props engage children in creative play as they explore new concepts in language, literature, and relationships.